What Types of Small Business Loans are Available?

-The process can still take a few weeks and most applicant are ultimately declined.
+The process can still take a few weeks and the most applicants are ultimately declined.

 Startup Business Loans

-Startup loans are among the toughest loans for you to get.
+Startup loans are among the most challenging loans for you to get.

-However, there are some good options if you have good credit or assets.
+However, there are some excellent options if you have good credit or assets.

 We have an article that describes several types of loans you can access when starting a business.

 Working Capital Loans

 Working capital loans can be a "low-" or "medium-" cost option.

 They can also be a very high-cost way to finance a small business.